- In the United States, there are more than 100 gun deaths each day and about 38,000 each year.

 It’s said that nearly every person in this country will know at least one victim of gun violence over the course of their lifetime, according to Giffords.

-The advocacy organization reports that the majority — 61 percent — of gun deaths are suicides, followed by homicides at 35.6 percent.
+The advocacy organization reports that the majority — 59 percent — of gun deaths are suicides, followed by homicides at 38 percent.
+Police shootings account for 1.3 percent, unintentional shootings are at 1.2 percent, and 0.9 percent make up “undetermined incidents,” Giffords reports.

 Like other public health crises, gun violence exposes fissures and inequities in our society.